jmbannon/ytdl-sub/docs/source/debugging.rst

 Debugging
 =========

-Run with the ``--log-level verbose`` CLI option to see more information in the output, such as all ``yt-dlp`` logs.
 Run with ``--log-level debug`` to show all log messages, often too much information for normal operation but useful when investigating a specific problem.

 :ref:`ytdl-sub builds on yt-dlp <introduction:motivation>`, which is in itself a complex tool.
 It performs an intricate and fragile task, web scraping, which in turn :ref:`is